291 (art gallery): Later years (1913–1917)

-Unfortunately, the magazine did little to revive the status of the gallery.
+The magazine did little to revive the status of the gallery.
 Stieglitz continued to present some outstanding shows, but the overall effect of the mounting war tension on the economy could not be overcome.
 In 1916 Stieglitz met Georgia O'Keeffe.
 In the early years of their relationship O'Keeffe was an inspiration for Stieglitz's photography and a source of creative energy.
 Other male gallery owners at this time did not commonly seek out or display women's artwork, however, Stieglitz's believed in the legitimacy of females as artists and included Georgia's work in many group exhibitions, and in individual exhibition of her work on April 3, 1917.
 However his advertisement of O'Keeffe's work at his gallery and his representation of her as an artist was in a large part for her femininity and its presence in her work.

 In June, 1917, only two months after the United States declared war on Germany, Stieglitz closed 291.
 He made a photograph called The Last Days of 291 (National Gallery of Art, Alfred Stieglitz Collection) which symbolized his feelings at the time.
 It depicts a model of a young soldier, armed with a sword and a broom, protecting works of art behind him.
 To his side is an older, bandaged warrior looking on, possibly representing Stieglitz himself as someone who had been wounded in the battle to protect the art that must now be guarded by a new generation.

 Later Stieglitz would return to New York to run two more galleries.
 From 1925 until 1929 he directed the Intimate Gallery, showcasing the work of American artists, including Marsden Hartley, Arthur Dove, John Marin, Paul Strand, Charles Demuth, and Georgia O'Keeffe, who by then had become his wife.
 In 1929 he opened "An American Place", where he presented the work of the Seven Americans (Hartley, Marin, Dove, Demuth, O'Keeffe, Strand and Stieglitz) until his death in 1946.